The Coolest Fashion Projects at Milan Design Week 2026

 There are happenings all over the city, with highlights including Jil Sander‘s “Reference Library” and Issey Miyake’s pleated paper installation.
 This year’s edition of the fair also hosts the EuroCucina showcase, an exhibition dedicated to kitchenware and equipment for all the budding chefs out there.

-As the week kicks off, we’ve picked out some of the coolest projects by our favorite brands, so read on to find out more and stay tuned for updates.
+As the week comes to a close, we’ve picked out some of the coolest projects by our favorite brands, so read on to find out more.

 Marni x Cucchi